National Interagency Pass

 - If you are hiking off trail, the wilderness permit office can assist with determining what quota will apply.

 - In the Mt.
 Whitney Zone quotas apply to all visitors including day hikers.

 - Trail Crest Exit quota applies to visitors who descend the Mt.
 Whitney trail after beginning a trip elsewhere in Inyo National Forest.
 Quota is based on exit date. skip to Mt.
 Whitney/Trail Crest Exit

 For trails identified as non-quota, and during the time of year when quotas do not apply, there is no limit to the number of permits that can be issued.
 However, each group cannot exceed the group size limit.

 Specific quotas for each trail are listed in Trail Names & Quotas

 Your wilderness permit must be issued via Inyo National Forest if your trip starts from Inyo National Forest, even if the first night of your trip will be spent in an adjacent national park or forest.

-If you exit the wilderness for more than 24 hours or re-enter at a different location, a new permit is required for the new entry location.
+- If you exit the wilderness in Inyo National Forest for more than 24 hours or re-enter at a different location, a new permit is required for the new entry location.

 Please check with the parks and forests that you will pass through regarding group size limits, food storage, pets, camping and campfire regulations.
 You must follow rules for each area while you are there.